chiahuang/TodoList-Redis/README.md

     ![Redis by Compose](Images/BlueHexagon+.png)

-3. Click "View all" so it will show all categories
+3. Click "View all" on the top left corner, so it will show all categories

     ![Redis by Compose](Images/ClickViewAll.png)